IceHe/lib/mac/setup-guide.md

     open ~/.m2/settting.xml
     ```

-    Note : `open` file with default editor
+    Note : `open` file with the default editor

-NOTICE : If I use the private Mac and the Maven configuration file exists, please merge the existing content with the new content carefully
+NOTICE : If I use the private Mac and the Maven configuration file MAY exists, please merge the existing content with the new content carefully

 ### JavaScript

 #### Node.js

-RECOMMEND to use the Node.js of version **16**
+RECOMMEND to use the Node.js of the main version **16**

-Note : The latest main version is **17**

 -   A. via Homebrew

+    e.g. for me

     ```bash
     brew install node@16